 First supervisor: Univ.
 Prof. Carola Bauckholt, ABPU

-Second supervisor: Univ.
+Second supervisor: Ao Univ.
 Prof. Dr. Tasos Zembylas, mdw

-Gomez studied composition in Monterrey (UANL, Bachelor), and music technology in Mexico City (UNAM, Master) with Ricardo Martínez and Roberto Morales, and completed a Master’s in composition at the Anton Bruckner Private University with Carola Bauckholt.
-From 2013 to 2016 he was university professor at the Autonomous University of Nuevo León (UANL) and at the Technological Institute of Monterrey (ITESM) in Monterrey, Mexico.
+Jorge studied composition in Monterrey (UANL, Bachelor) and music technology in Mexico City (UNAM, Master) with Ricardo Martínez and Roberto Morales.
+He completed his master's degree in composition at Anton Bruckner Private University with Carola Bauckholt and is currently a doctoral student in the artistic-scholarly doctoral program at Anton Bruckner Private University.